 Cinematographer Matt Porwoll, having shot the first U.S. footage with the lenses, has attested,

 The new Sumire Prime lenses are the perfect blend of science and art.
 The bokeh comes alive in ways that weren’t occurring with other lenses I’ve used.
 Lens flares have a dynamic feel to them, rather than behaving in a formulaic manner.
 I wish I had these on my last project!

-The Sumire Prime Lenses can be used with the entire lineup of Canon Cinema EOS full-frame and Super 35mm 4K cameras, like the EOS C300, EOS C700 FF, Mark II, and EOS C200.
+The Sumire Prime Lenses can be used with the entire Canon Cinema EOS full-frame lineup and Super 35mm 4K cameras, like the EOS C300, EOS C700 FF, Mark II, and EOS C200.
 Additionally, they are also compatible with the latest full-frame and Super 35mm PL-mount cameras from any leading manufacturer.
-And the Sumire Prime Lenses having interchangeable mounts means that they can easily be converted from PL-Mount to EF-Mount at any Canon Factory Service & Repair center, with a Canon representative being able to provide the service or revert to original PL-mount upon request at an additional cost.
+And the Sumire Prime Lenses having interchangeable mounts means that they can easily be converted from PL-Mount to EF-Mount at any Canon Factory Service & Repair center, with a Canon representative being able to provide the service or revert to the original PL-mount upon request at an additional cost.